There's no cure for peripheral arterial disease (PAD), but lifestyle changes and medication can help reduce the symptoms.

 In a few cases, a procedure to restore the flow of blood through the arteries in your legs may be recommended.
 This is known as revascularisation.

-There are two main types of revascularisation treatment for PAD – angioplasty and a bypass graft.
-Both techniques are outlined below.
+There are two main types of revascularisation treatment for PAD:

-A bypass graft is where blood vessels are taken from another part of your body and used to bypass the blockage in an artery.
+- artery bypass graft – where blood vessels are taken from another part of your body and used to bypass the blockage in an artery

 Which procedure is best?